fkooman/php-lib-rest-plugin-authentication-indieauth/README.md

 application.

 # API
-The plugin works by registering three endpoints under `/indieauth`:
+The plugin works by registering three endpoints under `/indieauth` in the `fkooman/rest` framework:

 * `/indieauth/auth`
 * `/indieauth/callback`